 Yes- You can leave the park to go back to your vehicle during the day.
 All you need to do is to get your hand stamped by the staff on the exit gate where you came in before you leave and then show the stamp upon return to the Park.

 No, however a number of our front-line personnel are fully trained in the provision of first responder first-aid and carry basic medical kits with them at all times.

-If you discover that you have lost an item of personal property within the Park, please report to the Visitor Information office located at the entrance to the Theme Park in Market Square.
+If you discover that you have lost an item of personal property within the Park, please report to the Visitor Information office located at the entrance to the Park in Market Square.
 Alternatively, call us on 01765 635321, email us on [email protected] or fill out the contact us form on this website.
 All items of lost property that are found or handed in are taken to the Visitor Information office to be logged and we always do our utmost to ensure that every item is reunited with its owner.

 Yes- All visitors are welcome to bring their own food and drink onto the site and we have various areas where you can enjoy your food, including a large grassy area by the Ultimate and in the Fairground.
-The park does however discourage visitors from consuming their own food and drink within all catering outlets, including Eats 'n' Treats, The Coffee House, Hungry Harbour and our indoor Soft Play centre.
+The park does however discourage visitors from consuming their own food and drink within all catering outlets, including Eats 'n' Treats, Hungry Harbour and our indoor Soft Play centre.

 All of our maps are easily accessible to the public and are available from our admissions booths or Visitor Information office.

 Queue times will vary depending on the time of year, the popularity of the ride in question and the amount of guests we have in the park at any given time.
 Please phone 01765 635321 to check which days we expect to be busy or refer to the calendar of opening dates on this website (busy days with school children are highlighted).